popdemtech/smartsite/walkthrough/2_Basics/4_1_add_auth.md

 * Set "Allowed Logout URLs"
   * Set this value to `https://localhost:3001`

-### 2. Add Auth0 to `my-app`
+### 2. Add Auth0 to `smartsite`
-Now that the third-party service is configured to accept requests, we must now add code within `my-app` that makes calls to Auth0's application interface (API).
-While using raw HTTP calls to accomplish this is possible, `my-app` will utilize Auth0 provided API wrapping library, `express-openid-connect`.
+Now that the third-party service is configured to accept requests, we must now add code within `smartsite` that makes calls to Auth0's application interface (API).
+While using raw HTTP calls to accomplish this is possible, `smartsite` will utilize Auth0 provided API wrapping library, `express-openid-connect`.
 This package abstracts the HTTP routing and configuration to JavaScript functions and classes with developer-friendly interfaces.

 1. Install the `express-openid-connect` authentication middleware.